 Yes.
-The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver b.
+The state operates a grievance/complaint system that affords participants the opportunity to register grievances or complaints concerning the provision of services under this waiver

 Operational Responsibility.
 Specify the state agency that is responsible for the operation of the grievance/complaint system:

-The OSA is responsible for the operation of the reportable events policy and procedure for the Autism Waiver, which provides for grievances/complaints to be submitted directly to the OSA or by way of the service coordinator.
-This grievance complaint system is the same as the incident system presented in greater detail in Appendix G.
+The OSA is responsible for the operation of the reportable events policy and procedure for the Autism Waiver, which provides for grievances/complaints to be submitted to the OSA by way of the service coordinator.
+This grievance complaint system is the same as the incident reporting system presented in greater detail in Appendix G.

-A complaint may be made to the local school system waiver contact, service coordinator, the OSA and/or SMA.
-The service coordinator is responsible for making the OSA aware of all complaints even if it can be resolved at the service coordinator or local school system level.
-The filing of a grievance or making a complaint is not a substitute, nor a prerequisite for a fair hearing.
+A complaint may be made to the local education agency school system waiver contact, service coordinator, the OSA and/or SMA.
+The service coordinator is responsible for making the OSA aware of all complaints even if it can be resolved at the service coordinator or local education agency school system level.
+The filing of a grievance or making a complaint is not a substitute por a prerequisite for a fair hearing.
 This information is included in the freedom of choice form that all participants/representatives sign when enrolling.
-Families of participants are informed of their fair hearing rights at enrollment through the Eligibility Determination Division.
-Service coordinators will assist families with this process when interest in a fair hearing is expressed.
+Families of participants are informed of their fair hearing rights upon_at enrollment and during redeterminations through the Eligibility Determination Division.
+Service coordinators receive fair hearing notices and will inform families of their receipt of the notice and confirm that the family received a copy as well.

-c.
 Description of System.
 Describe the grievance/complaint system, including: (a) the types of grievances/complaints that participants may register; (b) the process and timelines for addressing grievances/complaints; and, (c) the mechanisms that are used to resolve grievances/complaints.
 State laws, regulations, and policies referenced in the description are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).